Xethron/Cinnamon-Electra/README.md

 ## Cinnamon Electra

-This is a Dark Cinnamon theme with a Electric Blue touch...
-It is mainly based off the Jelly Bean theme.
+This is a Dark Cinnamon theme with a Electric Blue touch.

 ![Screenshot](https://raw.github.com/Xethron/Cinnamon-Electra/master/cinnamon/thumbnail.png)